Our Commitment to the Environment

 FSC Environmental Policy

 In 2014 FSC launched its Green Fund - a pot of money set aside each year which FSC Centres can bid to for innovative projects that will help carbon reduction.
-We showcase some of the successful 2015 bids here, the 2016 round is currently open to bids from around the FSC.
+We showcase some of the successful bids here:

 An electrical charging point for vehicles was installed at FSC Blencathra allowing FSC to further the benefits of the 2013 hydropower scheme which generates the electricity.
 The installation of the charging point was included in our successful bid to be a Twizy host during the See More Programme.
 This expands a fleet of pay as you drive low emission cars across Cumbria.
 Two of the quirky Twizy cars will be based at Blencathra.